Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV/README.md

 # Example:
 # FvNameGuid         = 763BED0D-DE9F-48F5-81F1-3E90E1B1A015
 ```
 This attribute would lead to the creation of a file of type `EFI_FV_FILETYPE_FFS_PAD` (padding file) with a GUID value in its data.
 This file would be placed first in the FV.
+We would investigate this file when we would talk about different file types.

 # Links